(Nairobi, Chyulu Hills, Laikipia, Masai Mara)

 Daily flights depart Ol Donyo Wuas at approximately 8:30am and arrive Nairobi at 9:40am The aircraft serving this route is a 10-seater Cessna Caravan.

 This morning you'll meet up with your guide and head off to Laikipia.
 The drive from the urban center of Nairobi, through the fertile highlands, the semi-arid frontier of Kenya is breath-taking and great way to see the countryside.
-The drive will be about an 4 to 5 hours.
+The drive will be about 3 hours.

 A representative from your lodge will pick you up and transfer you between the lodge and airstrip.